Before the glow sets in, many expectant mums experience a far less glamorous side to pregnancy.

 “If it is at the stage where you are actually not keeping food down and it’s lasting more than a week or two, it is a really good idea to see an accredited practising dietician to make sure you are actually meeting all of your nutritional requirements,” she says.

-Here are her top tips for battling morning sickness.
+With this in mind, here are Melanie’s top tips for battling morning sickness:

 1. Smell a slice of lemon

 Sometimes it can just take a certain smell to send expectant mums grabbing for the bucket so Melanie recommends having lemon on hand.

 “One thing I always tell clients is to cut a lemon in half and smell it because the strong smell of the lemon provides a lot of freshness,” she says.
 “A lot of our sickness tends to come more from smells than what we eat.”